-Certain of Equinox Gold's properties are located in remote areas, some of which have severe climates, resulting in technical challenges for conducting both geological exploration and mining.
-Equinox Gold benefits from modern mining transportation skills and technologies for operating in areas with severe climates.
+Certain of Equinox Gold's properties are located in remote areas, some of which have severe climates, resulting in technical challenges for conducting exploration, construction and development activities, and mining.
+Equinox Gold benefits from modern technologies for operating in areas with severe climates.
 Nevertheless, Equinox Gold may sometimes be unable to overcome problems related to weather and climate at a commercially reasonable cost, which could have an adverse effect on Equinox Gold's business, results of operations and financial position.
-The remote location of Equinox Gold's operations may also result in increased costs and transportation difficulties.
+The remote location of certain of Equinox Gold's operations may also result in increased costs and transportation difficulties.